Bhoumik09/sentiment-analysis-frontend/README.md

   * **Caching:** API calls (e.g., for the trending startups, the main article feed) are cached.
 If the user navigates away and comes back, the data is served instantly from cache while a fresh fetch runs silently in the background.
   * **Reduced API Calls:** This drastically reduces the number of requests to the backend, making the app feel faster and reducing server load.
-  * **State Management:** It eliminates the need for complex global state (like Redux) for server state, simplifying the codebase.
+  * **State Management:** It eliminates the need for complex global state (like Redux) for server state, simplifying the codebase.'

 ### 2\.
 Efficient Searching & Pagination